 And although it’s extremely challenging now, when the majority (or all) of your community is working from home, it’s not yet impossible.
 You just need the right tools and the proper approach.

-In this post, we’ll focus on how technology can help you with 2 main aspects of community engagement:
+In this post, we’ll focus on how technology can help you with 2 main aspects of online community engagement:

-So, we did a bit of a historical research on how online communities developed over time (you won’t believe it, online communities have their roots in the 70s!).
+So, we did a bit of historical research on how online communities developed over time (you won’t believe it, online communities have their roots in the 70s!).
 We also came up with a few criteria to help us narrow down our research based on what’s important for coworking communities.

 Long-story-short, we ended up with 3 “types” of online communities that developed the most important engagement aspects for coworking communities.

 Here’s the gist of it:

 We outlined 2 important notes as a conclusion from our research: